Research activities in the speech therapy group of a kindergarten

 The guys hit him hard.

-What material can the ball be made of, what will it be called?
+What material can the ball be made from, what will it be called?

 What ball? (sign words).